IbzanHyena/blog.ibzan.co.uk/articles/2026-05-02-why-i-love-j.md

 At first, this behaviour may seem unwieldly or opaque, but it’s a side effect of the simplicity of the interpeter’s control loop, which has benefits in other areas when considered on the whole.
 Special combinations are a sensible trade-off between the effort the interpreter has to put into understanding code and the effort the programmer has to put into writing efficient code.

-However, J is not dogmatic in its own niche to the effect of being blind to other areas of development.
+However, J is still open to implementing relevant languages features developed elsewhere.
 A nice example of this is ”structural under”—in short, this is a modifier (higher-order function) that allows you to take an array, reshape it somehow, perform some manipulation on the selected elements, and then put them back into the source array.
 To my knowledge, this concept originated in variants of APL that eventually morphed into BQN, and has since spread across other array languages—but not all.
 While work is still ongoing, it’s good to see that J can support adopting newer ideas developed from other languages and incorporate them into its own style.